josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs.md

 ---

-[_Agitated grumbling_]

-Ok, clearly I need to explain that last part.
+Ok, crew, clearly your captain needs to explain that last part.

 Nothing's actually going to happen to _me_, personally.
 I'm still Captain.
 Let's not be given to flights of fancy here.